dansmyers/ComputerOrganizationAndArchitecture/Assignments/3-Benford's_Law.md

 ### Data

-You need to read the **tenth value** on each line, which represents the 2021 population estimate.
-You could do this by calling `strtok` ten consecutive times, but that's bogus.
-A better approach, which you will do, is to call `strtok` one time to get the first token (with `buf` as its input), then write a loop that runs nine more times to get up to the tenth token.
+You need to read the **eleventh value** on each line, which represents the 2022 population estimate.
+You could do this by calling `strtok` eleven consecutive times, but that's bogus.
+A better approach, which you will do, is to call `strtok` one time to get the first token (with `buf` as its input), then write a loop that runs ten more times to get up to the eleventh token.

-Start by extracting and printing the tenth value and make sure that you have the right number.
+Start by extracting and printing the eleventh value and make sure that you have the right number.

 Once you've verified that your token extraction is correct, you need to extract the first digit.
 This is easy: